-Language learning can be reinforced and complemented in all sorts of ways if you approach it creatively, and TV, film and subtitles are actually an invaluable way to acquire new vocabulary, reinforce existing knowledge and just tune your ear to the native environment of your language.
-For a translator not living in their source language countries, like me, it can even be an important factor in keeping up to date.
+Language learning can be reinforced and complemented in all sorts of ways if you approach it creatively, and TV, film and subtitles are an invaluable way to acquire new vocabulary, reinforce existing knowledge and just tune your ear to the native environment of your language.
+For a translator not living in their source language countries, like me, it can even be a vital factor in keeping up to date.
 The internet makes this much easier than before and we can read papers, journals, magazines, blogs and all manner of things online, as well as access TV, film, radio programmes, podcasts and so on, in almost any languages we want to.

-I also go to radio, films and TV series online for Portuguese practice, and find plenty material on YouTube and podcasts too.
+I also go to radio, films and TV series online for Portuguese practice, and find plenty material on YouTube and podcasts.
 Recently I ran through a string of comedy videos by Porta dos Fundos just for light relief, and found films like Que Horas Ela Volta, and Trash, in full, online.
 Regularly accessing Portugal’s TV and radio online also helps me tune in better to my European interpreting clients.
 I’m not sure where I would be without it all.